typeddjango/django-stubs/README.md

 ### Is this an official Django project?

 No, it is not.
-We are indendepent from Django at the moment.
+We are independent from Django at the moment.
 There's a [proposal](https://github.com/django/deps/pull/65) to merge our project into the Django itself.
 You show your support by linking the PR.